YLTsai0609/DataScience101/ml_best_practice_from_google.md

 If you find that the person who understands a feature column is leaving, make sure that someone has the information.

 It's good to have a more detailed description of what the feature is, where it came from, and how it's expected to help.

+# Your First Objective - 4 rules

+## **R12 - Don't overthink which objective you choose to directly optimize**

+You wnat make money, make your user happy, make the world a better place.
+There are tons of metrics that you care about. and you should measure them all.

+However, early in the ML process, you will notice them all going up. even that you do not directly optimize!

+e.g.

+Uf you optmize for number of clicks, you are likely to see the time spent increase!

+So keep it simple and don't think too hard about balancing different metrics when you can still easily increase all the metrics.

+Don't take this rule too far though : do not confuse your objective with the ultimate health of the system (see Rule #39).

+And, **if you find yourself increasing the directly optimized metrics, but deciding not to launch, some objective revision may be required**

+## **R13 - Choose a simple observable and attributable for your first objective**

+Often you don't know what the true objective is.
+You think you do but ten you as you stare at the data and side-by-side analysis of your old system and new ML system, you realizae you want to tweak it.

+Futher, different team member often can't agree on the true objective.

+**The ML objctive should be something that is easy to measure and is a proxy for the true objective**

+So train on the simple ML objective, and consider having a **policy layer** on the top that allows you to add additional logic(hopefully very simple logic) to do the final ranking.

+The eaasiet thing to model is a user behavior that is directly observed and attributeable to an action of the system.

+(直接觀察使用者行為，並且可以歸因成系統操作上的原因)

+1. Was this ranked link clicked?
+2. Was this ranked object downloaded?
+3. Was this ranked object forwarded/replied to/ e-mailed?
+4. Was this ranked object rated?
+5. Was this shown object marked as spam/pornography/offensive?

+Avoid modeling indirect effects at first:

+1. Did ther user visit the next day?
+2. How long did the user visit the site?
+3. What were the daily active user?

+Indirect effects make great metrics, and can be used during A/B testing during launch decisions.

+Finally, don't try to get the ML to figure out:

+1. Is the user happy using the product.
+2. Is the user satisfied with the experience?
+3. Is the product improving the user's overall well-being?
+4. How will this affect the company's overall health?

+There are all important, but also incredibly hard!

+Instead, use peoxies :

+1. if the user is happy, they will stay on the site longer
+2. If the user is satisfied, they will visit again tomorrow.

+Insofar as well-being and company health is concerned, human judgement is required to connect any ML objectvie to the nature of the product you are selling and your business plan.

+Insofar(就此而言)

+## **R14 Starting with an iterpretable model makes debugging easier**

+Linear Regression, logistic regression, and Possion regression are directly motivated by a probabilistic model.

 # ML Pahse II: Feature Engineering - 1 rules